Photo courtesy of Ben Cherry

-Environmental research investigating the impact of microplastic pollution on the health and ecosystem function of freshwater mussels (Unio tumidus).
-I will investigate the impact of polyethelyne microplastic pollution on clearance rate, nutrient cycling, functional response, and mussel health.
+Environmental research investigating the impact of microplastic pollution on phytoplankton blooms and the ecosystem services of freshwater mussels (Dreissena bugensis).
+I am investigating the impact of polyethylene pollution on clearance rate and nutrient cycling of mussels.
 This work will inform on the use of mussels of bioindicators for ecosystem health and the impacts of increasing plastic pollution on ecosystem functioning.
 The findings will be published in due course.

 Institute for European Environmental Policy, Brussels, Belgium Jul 2019 - Aug 2019 Environmental Policy intern